stephanRavelo/StephanDrugProject/README.md

 An example of this json file is available in the output directory
 ##### Contributor :
-Only I was working on this project
+Only I was working on this project.